x-govuk/govuk-design-history-docs/docs/get-started.md

 ### Update the footer

-If you want to link to other tools your team uses, you can place these links in the footer.
+If you want to link to other tools your team uses, you can place these in the footer.

-1. Open the file `app/_layouts/base.njk`
+1. Open the file `eleventy.config..js`
-2. Near the bottom of this file, you’ll notice there is a Nunjucks component called `govukFooter`.
-The design history project uses components from the GOV.UK Design System, and this is an example of that.
-Follow the [guidance on the design system website for how you can adapt the footer](https://design-system.service.gov.uk/components/footer/) to suit your needs.
+2. Within the options for `@x-govuk/govuk-eleventy-plugin`, add values for the `footer` option.
+This option takes the same values as those for the [footer component](https://design-system.service.gov.uk/components/footer/), allowing you to add navigation sections and links.

+You can also change the copyright statement and content licence.
+See [footer options](https://x-govuk.github.io/govuk-eleventy-plugin/options/#options-for-footer) in the documentation for the `@x-govuk/govuk-eleventy-plugin`.

 ## Document